-Table~\ref{table:complexity-measures} lists the known bounds on condensation for many decision tree measures.
+Table~\ref{table:complexity-measures} lists\footnote{A `$*$' entry represents that we do not know whether the measure labeling the row condenses losslessly or not.
+An entry $\gamma$ in the Negative Result column represents that there exists a function $f$ such that for every restriction $\rho\in\zonep^{n}$ with $|\rho^{-1}(*)|= O(\mathcal{M}(f))$ we have $\mathcal{M}(f|_{\rho}) = O(\mathcal{M}(f)^{\gamma})$, where $\mathcal{M}$ is the complexity measure labeling the row.
+An entry $\xi$ in the Positive Result column represents that for every function $f$ there exists a restriction $\rho\in\zonep^{n}$ with $|\rho^{-1}(\ast)| = \Theta(\mathcal{M}(f))$ such that $\mathcal{M}(f|_\rho) = \Omega({\mathcal{M}(f)}^{\xi})$, where $\mathcal{M}$ is the complexity measure labeling the row.} the known bounds on condensation for many decision tree measures.
 Note that for approximate degree ($\adeg$) and spectral sensitivity ($\lambda$), we have tight bounds on lossy condensation that can be achieved.
 For the other measures, there is a gap in the negative result and the positive result.
-Thus the understanding for many of them is not complete, leaving many interesting open questions.
+Thus, the understanding for many of them is not complete, leaving many interesting open questions.